 The Science behind Virtual Autism

 Studies “indicate that extended screen exposure can have a profound effect on brain plasticity, particularly in areas that regulate social interaction, attention, and language skills.
 In early childhood, the brain experiences rapid growth, forming vital neural connections based on real-world experiences.
 However, when screen time replaces sensory and social engagement, it can disrupt normal developmental processes, leading to delays in key cognitive functions.
-The fast-paced visual and auditory stimuli of digital content may overstimulate neural circuits, making it challenging for children to adjust to slower-paced real-world activities such as face-to-face conversations, storytelling, and imaginative play.”
+The fast-paced visual and auditory stimuli of digital content may overstimulate neural circuits, making it challenging for children to adjust to slower-paced real-world activities such as face-to-face conversations, storytelling, and imaginative play.
 Excessive “screen usage has been associated with weaker neural connections in the prefrontal cortex, the brain region responsible for impulse control, decision-making, and social behavior.
 As a result, children may develop shorter attention spans, difficulties with emotional regulation, and trouble interpreting social cues.
 Brain imaging studies have shown that children exposed to prolonged screen time tend to exhibit reduced white matter development, which plays a critical role in language comprehension, reading ability, and memory retention.
 Moreover, excessive screen stimulation can cause dopamine imbalances, fostering addictive behaviors where children seek constant instant gratification, making it harder for them to practice patience and self-control in everyday life.”

 Key Contributing Factors: Below are the key contributing factors: